tpaschalis/tpaschalis.github.io/_posts/2021-01-22-four-years-later.markdown

 ### Some bragging
 There were some events that put a smile on my face, and encouraged me to keep on going.
 One example is seeing posts featured on aggregators and third-party publications like [Golang Weekly](https://golangweekly.com/), [Golang News](https://golangnews.com/), [LibHunt](https://go.libhunt.com/), [Lobste.rs](https://lobste.rs/), or the Orange Website.
-Another is seeing other people using my resources and tutorials to build even greater things; so I hope I can assist and inspire even more people to hack on kickass projects!
+Another is seeing other people using my resources and tutorials to build [cool](https://jreisinger.blogspot.com/2019/12/runp-run-shell-commands-in-parallel.html?m=1) [things](https://medium.com/alterway/building-a-ci-cd-pipeline-for-a-spark-project-using-github-actions-sbt-and-aws-s3-part-1-c7d43658832d); so I hope I can assist and inspire even more people to hack on kickass projects!

 What I was more pumped up though was two occasions.
 First one, when my younger brother (a DevOps) got to meet his new team, he was asked "Is your brother tpaschalis?
 I've read his blog!"
 And the second when I received this message at work one morning
 <center>
 <img src="/images/ru-telgram.png" style='height: 100%; width: 100%; object-fit: contain'/>
 </center>